formschema/native/README.md

 ### Password Input

 String schemas with a descriptor's kind `password` are used to render Input Password elements.

-**schema.json**
+**Example schema.json**

 ```json
 {